VirtusLab/git-machete-intellij-plugin/README.md

 See also [git-machete](https://github.com/VirtusLab/git-machete#git-machete) &mdash; a CLI version of this plugin.

-For more information about the `git machete`, look at the [reference blog post](https://medium.com/virtuslab/make-your-way-through-the-git-rebase-jungle-with-git-machete-e2ed4dbacd02).
+For more information about the `git machete`, see the [reference blog post](https://medium.com/virtuslab/make-your-way-through-the-git-rebase-jungle-with-git-machete-e2ed4dbacd02).